SkriptyRobert/Brose-Interview-Demo/README.md

 # Project structure

 ### Frontend (Dockerfile.frontend)
-- Dvoufázový build:
+- Two-phase build:
-  - Node.js pro sestavení aplikace.
+  - Node.js for building the application.
-  - Apache pro její obsluhu.
+  - Apache for serving it.
-- Optimalizovaný produkční build React aplikace.
+- Optimized production build of the React application.
-- Aplikace běží na portu 80.
+- The application runs on port 80.

 ### Backend (Dockerfile.backend)
-- Node.js server poskytující API.
+- Node.js server providing the API.
-- Připraven pro komunikaci s PostgreSQL.
+- Prepared for communication with PostgreSQL.
-- Server běží na portu 3001.
+- The server runs on port 3001.

 ### Database (Dockerfile.db)
-- PostgreSQL verze 15.
+- PostgreSQL version 15.
-- Inicializační skript pro vytvoření tabulky.
+- Initialization script to create the table.
-- Perzistentní úložiště pomocí Docker volume.
+- Persistent storage using Docker volume.

 ### Docker Compose
-- Všechny služby běží v jedné síti.
+- All services run in the same network.
-- Správné pořadí spouštění kontejnerů (využívá `depends_on`).
+- Correct container startup order (uses `depends_on`).
-- Perzistentní data pro databázi.
+- Persistent data for the database.
-- Správná konfigurace prostředí pro různé služby.
+- Proper environment configuration for various services.

-### Aplikace
+### Application
-- Dynamické API URL podle prostředí (development/production).
+- Simple React app. what send data from web form in to the PSQL.
+Dynamic API request between frontend and backend.